KhiopsML/khiops-doc/docs/ui-docs/coclustering/tools.md

-##  Tools
+#  Tools

 ![](../../assets/images-khiops-guides/coclustering/image16.png)

-The actions available from the tools menu are
+The actions available from the tools menu are :

-  - **Train coclustering**
+- Train coclustering :

-> trains a coclustering model given the coclustering parameters
+trains a coclustering model given the coclustering parameters

-  - **Simplify coclustering…**

-> builds a simplified coclustering model
->
+- Simplify coclustering... :
-> opens a new window named *Coclustering simplification*
+builds a simplified coclustering model and opens a new window named *Coclustering simplification*

-  - **Extract clusters…**
+- Extract clusters... :

-> extracts clusters in a text file for a given coclustering variable
+extracts clusters in a text file for a given coclustering variable and opens a new window named *Cluster extraction*
->
-> opens a new window named *Cluster extraction*

-  - **Prepare deployment…**
+- Prepare deployment... :

-> enables the deployment of a coclustering model by the means of a Khiops deployment dictionary
+enables the deployment of a coclustering model by the means of a Khiops deployment dictionary and opens a new window named *Coclustering deployment preparation*
->
-> opens a new window named *Coclustering deployment preparation*

 The first action, which trains a coclustering model from the data, is the main functionality of the tool.
 The required memory and computation time grow with the size of the data.
 As a rule of thumb, around 1 GB RAM is required per millions of data records and about one hour per million records is necessary to train the first coclustering model.
 This action is anytime: coclustering models are computed and continuously improved, with new solutions saved as soon as improvements are reached.
 The intermediate solutions can be used without waiting for the final solution, and the process can be stopped at any time to keep the last best solution.

 The three last application actions exploit an existing coclustering model.
 They use an input coclustering model as well as granularity constraints that indicate whether the coclustering should be exploited at fine or coarse grain level.

-###  Coclustering simplification
+##  Coclustering simplification

 This window enables the simplification of a coclustering model given granularity constraints.